How to Avoid U.S. Tax Penalties while Living Overseas

 Don’t head for the shredder just yet — there are situations where the IRS suggests you keep these records up to indefinitely, so it’s best to ask a tax advisor about your specific situation.

-What to do if you’re a U.S. citizen abroad who’s never filed taxes or FBAR
+4. Learn what to do if you’re a U.S. citizen abroad who’s never filed taxes or FBAR

 If you’re a U.S. citizen abroad who has never filed a tax return or FBAR while living abroad, don’t stress—if it was an honest mistake there’s an option to get caught up with amnesty through the Streamlined Filing Compliance Procedures and Delinquent FBAR and Information Report Procedures.
+To qualify, you must:

 Avoid fines and IRS penalties on U.S. taxes with the help of H&R Block’s Expat Tax Services